 This Land/That Land Symposium: The Politics of Land Sovereignty and Environmental Racism

-May 23, 2017 | 5 pm – 8 pm
+May 23, 2017 | 5pm – 8pm

-May 24, 2017 | 9 am – 5:30 pm
+May 24, 2017 | 9am – 5:30pm

 This symposium offers free registration on a first-come, first-served basis.
 Please register here.

-5pm - Opening Reception + drum ceremony lead by Chi-Nations Youth Group
+5pm - Reception featuring Chi-Nations Youth Council

-9am - Breakfast
+9am - Breakfast (provided)

-12:30pm - Lunch
+12:30pm - Lunch (provided)

 4pm - Keynote lecture: Torkwase Dyson

 Torkwase Dyson works through multiple forms and describes herself as a painter who uses the language of architecture and minimal geometric abstraction to generate descriptive fragments of space.
 The works are distilled deconstructions of natural and built environments and consider how individuals negotiate and negate various types of systemic orders that impact environmental justice.
 Dyson’s work has been exhibited at the Studio Museum in Harlem, the Whitney Museum of American Art, the Corcoran College of Art and Design, the Schuylkill Center for Environmental Education, and the Smithsonian National Museum of African Art.
 Dyson is the recipient of Joan Mitchell Foundation Painters & Sculptors award, Nancy Graves Grant for Visual Artists, Visiting Artist grant to the Nicholas School of the Environment at Duke University, the Culture Push Fellowship for Utopian Practices, Eyebeam Art and Technology Center Fellowship, and the FSP/Jerome Fellowship.
 Dyson’s work has also been supported by The Metropolitan Museum of Art, The Drawing Center, Lower Manhattan Cultural Center, The Laundromat Projects, the Green Festival of New York, the Center for Documentary Studies at Duke University, the Mural Arts Program of Philadelphia, The Kitchen, and the Rebuild Foundation.
 In 2016 Dyson was elected to the board of the Architecture League of New York as Vice President of Visual Arts.
-Torkwase is now based in Brooklyn, New York and is a visiting critic at Yale School of Art.
+Torkwase is based in Brooklyn, NY and is a visiting critic at Yale School of Art.

 Olga Bautista is a life-long resident and community organizer of Chicago’s Southeast Side.
 She is a founding member of Chicago’s Southeast Side Coalition to Ban Petcoke (petroleum coke, or petcoke, is a byproduct of the oil refining process).

+Kyle T. Mays, PhD.
 Kyle T. Mays is an historian of modern US, Afro-Indigenous, and Indigenous studies, with a particular focus on how various actors construct indigeneity and other social meanings in modern US cities.
-Dr. Mays is currently a postdoctoral fellow of the University of North Carolina, and is working to transform his dissertation into a book.
+Dr. Mays is currently a postdoctoral fellow of the University of North Carolina, and is working on a forthcoming book.
 A cultural and social history, the book will tentatively analyze how indigeneity functioned in Detroit’s modern development.
 An idea central to the project is that we cannot comprehend the development of modern US cities without also understanding how indigeneity was central to their development.

 Major support for This Land/That Land Symposium: The Politics of Land Sovereignty and Environmental Racism is provided by the Humanities Without Walls consortium, based at the Illinois Program for Research in the Humanities at the University of Illinois at Urbana-Champaign.
 The Humanities Without Walls consortium is funded by a grant from the Andrew W. Mellon Foundation.